njhowell/nickhowell.co.uk/_drafts/i-had-6-weeks-off-work.markdown

 * Move server into loft
 * Migrate from ESXi to XenServer for server (plus repurpose spare PC as an extra server)
 * Setup new website using Jekyll and Jenkins for build
+* Finish recording VHS tapes, and started on DVDs/BluRays
-* replace pond pump
+* Replace pond pump
-* paint hall, stairs and landing
+* Paint hall, stairs and landing
+* Make a home dashboard using an old monitor and a Raspberry Pi